usaid-cs/yesterday-i-learned/linux.md

 - `curl -i` prints out the response's headers.
 - Decrypt your LUKS drive without a password with [`bruteforce-luks`](https://github.com/glv2/bruteforce-luks).
 Usage: `sudo nice -n 20 bruteforce-luks -t 8 -m 16 /dev/sdb1`
 - There is no `/dev/one`.
+- `ssh-add -D` makes you enter your SSH passwords again.
+- A colon (`:`) in bash is basically [`true` or the python's equivalent of `pass`](https://stackoverflow.com/questions/3224878/what-is-the-purpose-of-the-colon-gnu-bash-builtin/3224910#3224910).
+This leads to some interesting (but definitely won't pass code review) uses like calling commands with no output, turning a file into zero bytes, and block comments,